 The southern coast of Fuerteventura has some of the best beaches in the Canary Islands.
 Morro Jable beach is located on the south of the island on the picturesque Jandia peninsula.

-There’s plenty of water activities on offer. from snorkelling and diving to boat hire and jetskiing, there’s something for all the family to try out.
+There are plenty of water activities on offer. from snorkelling and diving to boat hire and jetskiing, there’s something for all the family to try out.

 The beach is very pushchair friendly, there’s a large promenade running alongside the beach with a wooden track running from the promenade down to nearby the sea.